 After you notify your employer and seek any necessary emergent treatment, you’ll need to file a claim with your state’s workers’ comp court or industrial court.
 This formally notifies your employer, your employer’s insurance company and the court of your situation, which is vital in protecting your right to compensation.

 Contact a Chattanooga Workers’ Comp Lawyer Today

-When you’re injured on the job and require compensation for your medical bills and lost wages, a Chattanooga workers’ comp lawyer from McMahan Law Firm is here to help.
+When you’re injured on the job and require compensation for your medical bills and lost wages, a Chattanooga workers’ compensation lawyer from McMahan Law Firm is here to help.
 Our experienced attorneys are familiar with the complexities of workers’ compensation law and can help you fight for the compensation that you deserve.
-Contact a Chattanooga workers’ comp lawyer today to discuss your case.
+Contact a Chattanooga workers’ compensation lawyer today to discuss your case.